shankybnl/MobileAutomationFramework/README.md

 ![image](UIAutomation/images/6.png)

-**Package: IntegrationsTests** : This package has sub-packages: screens, helpers, tests.
+**Package: IntegrationsTests** : This package has sub-packages: screens, coreLogic, tests.

 ![image](UIAutomation/images/7.png)

-**Package: IntegrationTests.screens** : Classes in this package contains locators which are being used in helpers.
+**Package: IntegrationTests.screens** : Classes in this package contains locators which are being used in coreLogic classes.
 Each page in mobile application is mapped to screen.
 E.g. for android login page, its AndroidLoginScreen.
 Segregated the locators on the bases of platform: android or iOS

 **Package: IntegrationTests.screens.android** : Each screen on andriod app will be having as screen class under this package.
 It contains all the locators which are visible on that screen.
 E.g. - AndroidLoginScreen.
 Each android screen class extends GenericMethods.java.